iobroker-community-adapters/ioBroker.bayernluft/README.md

 7. Save the file and head back on the Devices Interface and upload the new 'export.txt' file.
 8. Your Done, setup the device in the adapter instance.
 The standard port of the device is 80.

+## Nice to Know
+The commands commands.setSpeedIn, commands.setSpeedOut, commands.setSpeedAntiFreeze only work when the device is powered off.
+If the device is turned on, the commands are acknowledged by the device but nothing will happen (you can check manually in the corresponding states states.speed_in, states.speed_out and states.speed_antifreeze)

 ## Credits